yorgo335/test_project_1/README.md

 Project 1 - html, css and JS

-All product information and images were taken from amazon.com
+All products information and images were taken from amazon.com

 This project is based on E-commerce site where you can browse products (only 15 products) and check their informations and place orders